jasonwes/mlh-starter-kit/README.md

 There are lots of example files in the repo.
 Feel free to change or remove them!

 ## Useful linkts to get started!
-👀 See a preview of the website [insert github preview page here]
+👀 See a preview of the website https://jasonwes.github.io/mlh-starter-kit/

 💻 Check out Bootstrap's documentation: https://getbootstrap.com/docs/5.0/getting-started/introduction/